PangJiutian/Pangjiutian.github.io/_pages/about.md

       Real-world time-shifted seismic data generation
     </a>
     <div style="margin-top: 4px; font-size: 15px; color: #555;">
       Accurate labeling is critical for deep learning methods in seismic exploration.
 However, inconsistencies in time-depth relationships often lead to misalignment between well logs and seismic data, resulting in suboptimal training outcomes.
 This project serves as a precursor for time-shift estimation, aiming to simulate realistic time-shifted seismic data.
-By leveraging time-depth relationships, we generat   e large-scale pairs of synthetic time-shifted seismic data to provide high-quality training samples for subsequent deep learning models focused on time-shift estimation.
+By leveraging time-depth relationships, we generate large-scale pairs of synthetic time-shifted seismic data to provide high-quality training samples for subsequent deep learning models focused on time-shift estimation.
     </div>
   </li>
 </ul>